Ojesh-Mundale/AI-Chatbot/README.md

 ## Contact

-For any questions or feedback, please contact [Your Name] at [your.email@example.com].
+For any questions or feedback, please contact me.